 Through our affiliate financial planning firm, Amicus Financial Advisors, we offer managed portfolio solutions to clients.
 We consider a client’s risk profile, cash flows, assets, and goals and then prepare a personalized “investment policy statement” (IPS).

 If your client is disabled or has special needs, it is often helpful to place the settlement funds into a Special Needs Trust.
 A Special Needs Trusts offers many of the same benefits as a Settlement Protection Trust.

 However, funds placed into a Special Needs Trust are not considered an asset when determining ongoing eligibility for needs-based government benefits such as Medicaid and Supplemental Security Income (SSI).

 To view more blogs and videos on trust & asset management, click the button below.

 Let Us Help You

-Our goal at Amicus Settlement Planners is to be the premier, comprehensive resource for personal injury attorney for all of the financial and legal issues that arise at the time of settlement.
+Our goal at Amicus Settlement Planners is to be the premier, comprehensive resource for plaintiffs and plaintiff attorneys for all of the financial and legal issues that arise at the time of settlement.